Loading…

 • Bringing Key Decision Makers into the Classroom - Lynette Leonard - This presentation will share a strategy to enrich a class assignment by engaging key decision makers from campus.
 The strategy can be a good place to start for faculty interested in increasing engagement in their classroom especially those courses that fulfill a general education requirement.
 We will describe how faculty at Mason Korea engage the campus leadership and staff in the final presentations for the COMM 101 courses.
 In addition to providing specifics on the process of identifying key decision makers and scheduling, we will detail the external outcomes and reactions from students, faculty, and leadership/staff.
 This presentation will benefit instructors wanting to enhance the learning opportunities in their course, but may be constrained by resources, experience, or curriculum.
 From attending this presentation, participants will learn how providing opportunities to make class assignments feel more “real” can improve student performance and motivation as well as result in tangible external outcomes.

-• From Curiosity to Inquiry: “This is about Skyrim?” - Seth Hudson - This talk outlines an approach to undergraduate scholarship and research instruction; designed and delivered collaboratively with Computer Game Design faculty and a subject librarian; and piloted in two semesters in 2023 and 2024 in a Game Studies special topics course.
+• From Curiosity to Inquiry: “This is about Skyrim?” - Part 1 - Stephanie Grimm - This talk—the first of a two-part series—outlines an approach to undergraduate scholarship that focuses on exploration and expansiveness in research instruction.
+(Each session presents a concept independently and participants can attend either or both.)
+Developed collaboratively with a faculty member in Computer Game studies and a subject librarian, this activity was piloted over two semesters in 2023 and 2024.
 Students begin with a basic question about a well-known video game: “What do scholars talk about when they talk about Skyrim (Bethesda Softworks, 2011)?”
 Designed as an intentional contrast to the typical research question-to-thesis setup, this activity helps students to become more comfortable and resourceful with library search tools and academic literature while opening their eyes to the broad possibilities of scholarship.
-Instructors looking to re-energize students steeped in the perceived academic tradition of “X number of peer-reviewed sources” and get a sense of their struggles with literature search will find this approach useful.
-Given the focus on digital, real-time collaboration, it is also well-suited to delivery in a synchronous online course.

 Thursday September 19, 2024 10:00am - 10:50am EDT